 HOWARD AVENUE SIDEWALK PROJECT

-Description and Purpose: The proposed project would construct a 6ft wide concrete sidewalk along either the north or south sides of Howard Ave (the north side has been selected as of 7/18 based on property owner feedback) between 5th Street and 2nd Street as part of the Safe Routes to Schools network.
+Description and Purpose: The proposed project is to construct a 6ft wide concrete sidewalk along either the north or south sides of Howard Ave (the north side was selected based on property owner feedback) between 5th Street and 2nd Street as part of the Safe Routes to Schools network.
 The sidewalk will facilitate travel between residences and the Driggs Elementary and Rendevous Upper Elementary Schools.

 Funding: This project is funded by a grant from the Idaho Transportation Department, with a 7% local match paid for through sales tax.
 There is no cost to adjacent land owners.